 Terms, conditions and medical guidance and FAQs

-Meet at the Surf Sanctuary / Lessons are 2 hours / All kit included / Bring a towel / Pay on arrival
+Meet at the Surf Sanctuary / Lessons are 2 hours / All kit included / Bring a towel / 24 hour and same day bookings pay on arrival / Advance bookings complete at least 7 days prior to the activity

 Thank you for booking your ocean activities with us, you’re in for an excellent time!
 To make your experience as smooth as possible, we have prepared the following info: